 What We Do

-Greater Ohio Policy Center actively engages with elected officials in both the Ohio Legislature and the Executive Branch to both educate them on issues central to Greater Ohio’s mission and to seek the enactment of legislation and policies that promote sustainable growth and economic development in Ohio.
-We do this by meeting with lawmakers both at the statehouse as well as in their districts; testifying before legislative committees, boards and commissions; and working with interested party groups and partner organizations to build consensus on issues.
+Greater Ohio Policy Center actively engages with elected officials in the Ohio Legislature and the Executive Branch to both educate them on issues central to Greater Ohio’s mission and to seek the enactment of legislation and policies that promote sustainable growth and economic development in Ohio.
+We do this by meeting with lawmakers at the statehouse as well as in their districts; testifying before legislative committees, boards and commissions; and working with interested party groups and partner organizations to build consensus on issues.
 Greater Ohio develops many of our own policy proposals and legislation in-house, preparing fact sheets, executive summaries and memorandums.
 As a not-for-profit, Greater Ohio does this on the strength of our ideas, cultivating relationships and building trust with lawmakers as a reliable, non-partisan organization.